wne-csit-jackson/cs220-sp2024-FarmData2/CONTRIBUTING.md

 There are many ways to participate in FarmData2.
 Some of them are listed below.

 Having a running version of FarmData2 is a prerequisite for many of the forms of participation.
-The [Install Directions] give step by step instructions for getting FarmData2 up and running.
+The [Install Directions] give step-by-step instructions for getting FarmData2 up and running.

 [Install Directions]: INSTALL.md